 - Though ScaleBreak is a biodegradable solution, most facilities need to conform to pH discharge limits.
 ScaleBreak Neutralizer can be utilized to safely elevate your pH to meet your discharge limit so it can be flushed to the drain.
 Please follow the instructions for this process in the ScaleBreak Neutralizer information sheet.

-- Continue running clean water through the chiller barrel for 10-15 minutes or until the return water is running clear.
+- Continue running clean water through the chiller barrel for 10-15 minutes or until the return water runs clear.
 This action will also flush your pump system.

-- Disconnect your hoses, close the valves you performed your circulation through and open the valves for the chiller supply water.
+- Disconnect your hoses, close the valves you performed your circulation through, and open the chiller supply water valves.

 - Your chiller can now be returned to service.

 This procedure is for off-line cleanings only.
 To clean a chiller while in operation, you will need to cycle ScaleBreak through the cooling tower system.
 Please contact Goodway Technologies for instructions.